Woosmap/geofencing-android-sdk/doc/Classification.md

 In order not to take zois that would be recurrent because of a passage more than a real presence, we will also apply a second filter which requires that the time spent in a zoi be greater than or equal to 5% of the time spent in all of the zois.

 ### Determination of weekly and daily attendance intervals
-On 1 week of 168 hours, we calculate the number of hours spent for each hour of the week [1,168].
+On one week of 168 hours, we calculate the number of hours spent for each hour of the week [1,168].
 We sum the hours over each week of the zoi.
 So to get a daily interval by making a new sum and a new average.